 IRIS.TV — which counts News Corp, CBS and Comcast as partners — says advertisers shouldn’t have to pick between audience-first or content-first strategies, adding that the industry would be better served if it merged the two together.

 It’s no secret that ad spend on linear television is declining, while its digital counterpart, connected TV, is “soaring.”
-This shift has prompted advertisers to rethink their approach when making their TV ad buys.
+This shift has prompted advertisers to rethink their approach when making TV ad buys.

 “Advertisers are trying to understand how they can plan a $100,000 CTV campaign without knowing the type of content that’s actually addressable,” Hyden says.
 “That’s hugely problematic for planning teams.”